 13 Tips for Choosing the Best Job References

-How do you choose who to put down as a reference?
-It's an important choice you'll have to make when you're putting together your job application.
+The references you list is an important choice when you are putting together your job application.
 One wrong word from a less-than-enthusiastic reference can quickly knock you off an employer's list of candidates.

 On the other hand, a strong endorsement from the right reference can convince an employer that you have the right skills and experience to excel in the job.